Lomana LuaLua

-Trésor Lomana LuaLua (/ˈtrɛzɔr ləˈmɑːnə luˌɑːluˈɑː/; born 28 December 1980) is a Congolese professional footballer who last played as a striker.
+Trésor Lomana LuaLua (/ˈtrɛzɔr ləˈmɑːnə luˌɑːluˈɑː/; born 28 December 1980) is a Congolese former professional footballer who played as a striker.
 He is currently the attacking coach for Spalding United.

 LuaLua was born in Kinshasa, but moved to England at a young age.
 After impressing in a college football match, he signed for Colchester United.
-There he scored a total of 21 goals in 68 appearances which prompted Newcastle United to sign him.
-However, the competition for places meant he was less of a regular in the first team, and after four seasons and 88 appearances, he transferred to Portsmouth, the club that had previously loaned him for three months while at Newcastle.
+There he scored a total of 21 goals in 68 appearances, which prompted Newcastle United to sign him.
+However, the competition for places meant he was less of a regular in the first team, and after four seasons and 88 appearances he transferred to Portsmouth, where he had previously been on loan for three months from Newcastle.
 He remained there for three seasons, but his spell was marred by disciplinary problems and malaria.
 After leaving Portsmouth, he moved teams frequently, representing sides in Greece, Qatar, Cyprus and Turkey, in addition to a brief return to English football at Blackpool.
 LuaLua received his first of 31 international caps in 2002, and scored seven goals in an eleven-year international career.
 He represented his national team at four Africa Cup of Nations tournaments.

 LuaLua is also known for setting up the LuaLua Foundation, which provides care for orphans in the Democratic Republic of the Congo, and for being a patron for the Haslar Visitors Group.
 His brother Kazenga, and cousins Trésor Kandol and Yannick Bolasie, all became footballers as well.

 Early life

 LuaLua was born Trésor Lua Lua Lomana – Lua Lua, his grandfather's given name, was passed to him and his brother Kazenga – in Kinshasa, Zaire (now Democratic Republic of the Congo), in 1980, but moved to England as a young boy in 1989.
 His family settled in Forest Gate in London; there, he attended Forest Gate Community School and started to play football at the age of 16, while also being involved in gymnastics.
 His activity in gymnastics was the base of his trademark goal celebration, seven back flips and a backward somersault.
 LuaLua represented his school at football after he was spotted kicking a tennis ball around in the playground.
 He was playing for Leyton Sixth Form College, where he studied performing arts, when he was spotted at the age of 17 by second division side, Colchester United.
 Geoff Harrop, a scout for Colchester College's football team, was impressed by LuaLua's performance, "He was taking on the whole team by the end of the game and it wasn't hard to pick him out among 22 young 17-year-olds."
 Harrop invited the striker for a trial at Colchester United and he was signed by the club.

-His brother, Kazenga LuaLua, is also a professional footballer, and two of his cousins also play professionally; Yannick Bolasie, and Trésor Kandol.
+His brother, Kazenga LuaLua, is also a professional footballer, and two of his cousins also play professionally, Yannick Bolasie and Trésor Kandol.